-Phoenix DRaaS feature leverages the existing AWS cloud offerings for faster recovery of your VMware environment by eliminating the infrastructure burden and significantly reducing downtime.
-It ensures business continuity of your VMware environment by facilitating the recovery of your virtual machines on demand in the cloud in the event of a disaster.
-You must therefore configure your VMware environment for disaster recovery.
+Phoenix DRaaS feature leverages the existing AWS cloud offerings for faster recovery of the VMware environment by eliminating the infrastructure burden and significantly reducing downtime.
+It ensures business continuity of the VMware environment by facilitating the recovery of virtual machines on demand in the cloud in the event of a disaster.
+You must, therefore, configure the VMware environment for disaster recovery.

 Configure the virtual machines for disaster recovery using the following steps: